 The collection of arithmetic functions for \((S, \cdot)\) forms a vector space, as usual, under the pointwise operations of addition and scalar multiplication.
 Under the convolution operation that we studied in Section 2.3, this vector space becomes an associative algebra, referred to as the Dirichlet algebra.
 Recall that the convolution of arithmetic functions \(f\) and \(g\) is defined by \[(f * g)(z) = \sum_{x y = z} f(x) g(y), \quad z \in S\] Note also that the sum of two additive (completely additive) functions is also additive (completely additive), and the product of two multiplicative (completely multiplicative) functions is also multiplicative (completely multiplicative).
 Suppose that \(x = \prod_{i \in I} i^{n_i} \in S\) where \(\bs n = (n_i: i \in I) \in R\).
 If \(g\) is multiplicative for \((S, \cdot)\) then \(g(x) = \prod_{i \in I} g\left(i^{n_i}\right)\).
 If \(g\) is completely multiplicatve then \(g(x) = \prod_{i \in I} [g(i)]^{n_i}\).

-Path and Móbius Functions
+Walk and Móbius Functions

-For the graphs \((R, \le)\), \((S, \preceq)\) and \((T, \subseteq)\), the path function \(\tau_k\) of order \(k \in \N\) is given by \[\tau_k(a) = \tau_k(x) = \tau_k(\bs n ) = \prod_{i \in I} \binom{n_i + k}{k}\] for \(\bs n = (n_i: i \in I) \in R\) and where \(x \in S\) has the sequence \(\bs n\) of prime exponents and where \(a \in T\) has multiplicty function \(\bs n\).
-The path function \(\tau_k\) is multiplicative for \(k \in \N\).
+For the graphs \((R, \le)\), \((S, \preceq)\) and \((T, \subseteq)\), the left walk function \(\tau_k\) of order \(k \in \N\) is given by \[\tau_k(a) = \tau_k(x) = \tau_k(\bs n ) = \prod_{i \in I} \binom{n_i + k}{k}\] for \(\bs n = (n_i: i \in I) \in R\), and where \(x \in S\) has the sequence \(\bs n\) of prime exponents, and where \(a \in T\) has multiplicty function \(\bs n\).
+The walk function \(\tau_k\) is multiplicative for \(k \in \N\).

 Details:

 \((R, \le)\) is essentially the power space of \((\N, \le)\) by \(I\).
-The path function of \((\N, \le)\) of order \(k \in \N\) is \[ n \mapsto \binom{n + k}{k}, \quad n \in \N\] Note that in the displayed path function for \((R, \le)\), all but finitely many factors in the prodcut are 1, since \(n_i = 0\) for all but finitely many \(i \in I\).
+The left walk function of \((\N, \le)\) of order \(k \in \N\) is \[ n \mapsto \binom{n + k}{k}, \quad n \in \N\] Note that fpr the walk function for \((R, \le)\) in the displayed equation, all but finitely many factors in the prodcut are 1, since \(n_i = 0\) for all but finitely many \(i \in I\).
 If \(\bs n, \, \bs m \in R\) satisfy \(\min\{\bs m, \bs n\} = \bs 0\) then no \(i \in I\) satisfies \(m_i \gt 0\) and \(n_i \gt 0\), and therefore \[\tau_k(\bs m + \bs n) = \prod_{i \in I} \binom{m_i + n_i + k}{k} = \left[\prod_{i \in I, \, m_i \gt 0} \binom{m_i + k}{k}\right] \left[\prod_{i \in I, \, n_i \gt 0} \binom{n_i + k}{k}\right] = \tau_k(\bs m) \tau_k(\bs n) \]

 For the graph \((S, \preceq)\) the multiplicative property means that \(\tau_k(x y) = \tau_k(x) \tau_k(y)\) whenever \(x, \, y \in S\) are relatively prime.
 Moreover, \(\tau_1(x)\) is the number of divisors of \(x \in S\), an important function in abstract analytic number theory.
 Similarly, for the graph \((T, \subseteq)\), the multiplicative property means that \(\tau_k(a + b) = \tau_k(a) \tau_k(b)\) whenever \(a, \, b \in T\) are disjoint.
 Moreover, \(\tau_1(a)\) is the number of subsets of \(a \in S\).
-The path functions of the covering graphs are considered next.
+The walk functions of the covering graphs are considered next.
 Recall the following definition from Chapter 5:

-The multinomial coefficient \(C\) is defined on \(R\), \(S\), and \(T\) by \[C(a) = C(x) = C(\bs n) = \frac{\left(\sum_{i \in I} n_i\right)!}{\prod_{i \in I} n_i!}\] for \(\bs n = (n_i: i \in I) \in R\) and where \(x \in S\) has the sequence \(\bs n\) of prime exponents and where \(a \in T\) has multiplicty function \(\bs n\).
+The multinomial coefficient \(C\) is defined on \(R\), \(S\), and \(T\) by \[C(a) = C(x) = C(\bs n) = \frac{\left(\sum_{i \in I} n_i\right)!}{\prod_{i \in I} n_i!}\] for \(\bs n = (n_i: i \in I) \in R\), and where \(x \in S\) has the sequence \(\bs n\) of prime exponents, and where \(a \in T\) has multiplicty function \(\bs n\).

 Note that \(C(a)\) is the number of distinct permutations of the elements in \(a \in T\) and \(C(x)\) is the number of distinct representations of \(x \in S\) as a product of primes.
 Finally, \(C(\bs n)\) is the number of ways to partition a set of \(\sum_{i \in I} n_i\) objects into sets indexed by \(I\) with \(n_i\) elements in set \(i\) for each \(i \in I\).
 For the following result, let \(\upa\) denote the covering relation for \((R, \le)\), \((S, \preceq)\) and \((T, \subseteq)\).

-For the graphs \((R, \upa)\), \((S, \upa)\) and \((T, \upa)\), the path function \(\gamma_k\) of order \(k \in \N\) is given by \[\gamma_k(a) = \gamma_k(x) = \gamma_k(\bs n) = \sum \{C(\bs m): \bs m \in R, \bs m \le \bs n, d(\bs m) = k\}\] for \(\bs n = (n_i: i \in I) \in R\) and where \(x \in S\) has the sequence \(\bs n\) of prime exponents and where \(a \in T\) has multiplicty function \(\bs n\).
+For the graphs \((R, \upa)\), \((S, \upa)\) and \((T, \upa)\), the left walk function \(\gamma_k\) of order \(k \in \N\) is given by \[\gamma_k(a) = \gamma_k(x) = \gamma_k(\bs n) = \sum \{C(\bs m): \bs m \in R, \bs m \le \bs n, d(\bs m) = k\}\] for \(\bs n = (n_i: i \in I) \in R\) and where \(x \in S\) has the sequence \(\bs n\) of prime exponents and where \(a \in T\) has multiplicty function \(\bs n\).

 Details:

 This follows by a simple combinatorial argument.
-If \(\bs m \le \bs n\) with \(d(\bs b) = k\), then a path from \(\bs n - \bs m\) to \(\bs n\) of length \(k\) is of the form \[(\bs n - \bs m) + \{i_1\} + \{i_2\} + \cdots + \{i_n\} \] where \(i_1, \, i_2, \ldots, i_k \in I\) are the elements of \(\bs m\).
+If \(\bs m \le \bs n\) with \(d(\bs b) = k\), then a walk (actually a path) from \(\bs n - \bs m\) to \(\bs n\) of length \(k\) is of the form \[(\bs n - \bs m) + \{i_1\} + \{i_2\} + \cdots + \{i_n\} \] where \(i_1, \, i_2, \ldots, i_k \in I\) are the elements of \(\bs m\).
 The number of distinct such paths for this \(\bs m\) is the multinomial coefficient \(C(\bs m)\).
-Moroever, every path of length \(k\) terminating in \(\bs n\) as this from for some such \(\bs m \le \bs n\). with \(d(b) = k\).
+Moroever, every path of length \(k\) terminating in \(\bs n\) has this from for some such \(\bs m \le \bs n\). with \(d(b) = k\).

-Of course, with the multiple definitions of the multinomial coefficient, we could also write \begin{align*} \gamma_k(x) & = \sum \{C(\bs y): y \in S, y \preceq x, d(\bs y) = k\} \\ \gamma_k(a) & = \sum \{C(b): b \in T, b \subseteq a, d(b) = k\} \end{align*} The path function \(\gamma_k\) is not multiplicative or additive, but there is a simple relationship between the path functions at \(x y\) and the path functions at \(x\) and \(u\) when \(x, \, y \in S\) are are relatively prime.
+Of course, with the multiple definitions of the multinomial coefficient, we could also write \begin{align*} \gamma_k(x) & = \sum \{C(y): y \in S, y \preceq x, d(y) = k\} \\ \gamma_k(a) & = \sum \{C(b): b \in T, b \subseteq a, d(b) = k\} \end{align*} The walk function \(\gamma_k\) is not multiplicative or additive, but there is a simple relationship between the walk functions at \(x y\) and the walk functions at \(x\) and \(y\) when \(x, \, y \in S\) are are relatively prime.

 If \(x, \, y \in S\) are relatively prime then for \(n \in \N\), \[\gamma_n(x y) = \sum_{k = 0}^n \binom{n}{k} \gamma_k(x) \gamma_{n - k}(y)\]